Chelsey Glasson: Legal proceedings with Google

 During her lawsuit, which was scheduled for trial in January 2022, Facebook and Compass were subpoenaed for Glasson's employee records, including payroll information, performance reviews, any complaints raised by Glasson against those employers, and any and all communications referencing Google.
 She also said that because she is suing for emotional damages, Google received all of the notes from the counseling she was provided by the company's EAP, including private information about her marriage and sex life.
 She referred to the process as "intrusive", and said there were "very few limits to what a corporation like Google can ask in discovery".
 She later reported that more than a year later, the therapist suggested they stop their sessions and she find another provider as soon as she filed the lawsuit.
 Kristi Lee, an associate professor at Seattle University, said this sounded like "client abandonment", a violation of a formal ethical code for counselors.
 The New York Times discovered that Lyra Health, the healthcare provider used by Google and Facebook as of February 2022, allowed the company to share information without the client's consent if it was "required to do so by a court order or other legal requirement".
 A bill introduced in Washington State Legislature in January 2022 would prohibit that in the future, if passed into law, and the incident and therapist were placed under investigation by the Washington State Department of Health (WSDOH) after Glasson filed a complaint.

 In October 2021, Glasson wrote a Medium article about her experiences as a whistleblower and with the lawsuit against Google, and said that she had already spent $56,000 on the lawsuit.
 She also started a GoFundMe campaign to help with the legal costs.

 Glasson and Google reached an undisclosed settlement in February 2022.
+Glasson later wrote a book about her experiences, titled Black Box: A Pregnancy Discrimination Memoir, which was published in September 2023.